Services for Students with Disabilities

 Students with disabilities should contact the Student Counseling Services, Alumni Hall, Room 4, Telephone: 601.925.7790.
 Students should see the Mississippi College Student Handbook, Students with Disabilities section.

-Recognizing that safety is the responsibility of the entire campus community, the Office of Public Safety lists Emergency Procedures on its website http://www.mc.edu/offices/safety/procedures.
+Recognizing that safety is to a certain extent the responsibility of the entire campus community, the Office of Public Safety lists Emergency Procedures on its website www.mc.edu/offices/safety/.
 Any questions may be directed to the Office of Public Safety at 925-3204.

 Living on campus adds a wonderful dimension to a student’s life and education.
 It is the desire of the each Residence Life professional that the residence halls will truly be a place where students can develop, not only scholastically but socially and spiritually as well.
 Every effort is made to make living on campus as comfortable and pleasant as it is convenient.